- Blog /

 Before adding our VictoriaMetrics Cloud to Grafana we need a read only access token.

-To add VictoriaMetrics Cloud as a datasource in Grafana, login to Grafana as an admin, click the hamburger menu in the top left of the screen, click Connections
+To add VictoriaMetrics Cloud as a datasource in Grafana, login to Grafana as an admin, click the hamburger menu in the top left of the screen, click Connections, then click Data sources, and click Add new data source.

 To configure the datasource change the following options: